flutter/website/src/docs/get-started/codelab-web.md

 <ol markdown="1">
 <li markdown="1">Run the app.<br>
 If your app isn’t currently running, launch it.
-From the command line, use `flutter run -d chrome`, or select the **Chrome** device from the pull down and launch it from your IDE.
+Select the **Chrome** device from the pull down and launch it from your IDE or, from the command line, use `flutter run -d chrome`,
 </li>

 <li markdown="1">Get the web socket info for DevTools.<br>